andyhasit/ratherdry/README.md

-# Superdry
+# Ratherdry

 *Dynamically named functions for IndexedDB*

 ### What is it?

-Superdry is a tiny stand-alone library for working with IndexedDB which:
+Ratherdry is a tiny stand-alone library for working with IndexedDB which:

 1. Lets you clearly define collections and relationships
 2. Generates ***functions named after your collections and relationships***